frajdouglas/calendarBookApi/README.md

 The api uses the google calendar api to interact with your calendar.
 You must get a refresh token to enable this express api to use the google calendar api.
 You can run the script 'getGoogleRefreshtoken.js' to fetch a new refresh token.
-You will need a server running to receive the redirect you have set, probably : http://localhost:3000/oauth2callback
+You will need a server running to receive the redirect you have set, for example : http://localhost:3000/oauth2callback